Week of education and actions against racism and antisemitism: Participate in the remembrance trail of the Shoah Memorial

 Musicians: Eden Gerber (clarinet) and Adrien Séguy (accordion)

-Rendez-vous place Saint-Paul in front of the metro exit.
+Rendez-vous at Saint Paul’s Square in front of the metro exit.

-Metro: station 'Saint-Paul' or 'Hôtel de Ville' line 1
+Metro: "Saint-Paul" or "Hôtel de Ville" station, line 1

 Fresco in tribute to the group Manouchian, rue du Surmelin

-3 pm – 4:30 pm: Jewish lives of a popular neighborhood: Belleville and the XXe arrondissement
+15h – 16h30: Jewish lives in a popular neighborhood: Belleville and the XXe arrondissement

-This route through the streets of Belleville, Saint-Fargeau and Gambetta allows us to understand the daily life of Jewish immigrants settled in these working-class neighborhoods.
-Artisans, fairground or workers, often Yiddish-speaking, religious or lay, politically engaged or not, these newcomers become part of the life of the XXe arrondissement to which they infuse a new energy.
-First targeted during the raids of 1941 and 1942, the inhabitants of these neighborhoods include many resistance fighters.
+This route through the streets of Belleville, Saint-Fargeau and Gambetta allows you to understand the daily life of Jewish immigrants settled in these working-class neighborhoods.
+Artisans, fairground workers, often Yiddish-speaking, religious or secular, politically engaged or not, these newcomers become part of the life of the 20th century.e district to which they infuse a new energy.
+First targeted during the roundups of 1941 and 1942, the inhabitants of these neighborhoods include many resistance fighters.

 Mediator: Claire Stanislawski

-Go to the exit n°1 of the Belleville metro: "Boulevard de Belleville".
+Meeting point at exit no. 1 of the Belleville metro: "Boulevard de Belleville".

 Address: Boulevard de Belleville, 20e arrondissement

-PLAN A TRANSPORT TICKET because there is a journey during the journey.
+PROVIDE A TRANSPORT PASS because there is a journey during the journey.

-Garden of Remembrance for the children of Vel’d'Hiv', rue Nélaton (15th arrondissement)
+Garden of Remembrance for the children of the Vel’d'Hiv', rue Nélaton (15th arrondissement)

 19h – 20h30: The places of memory of the roundup of the Vel’d'Hiv'

 On 16 and 17 July 1942, at the initiative of the Germans, the French police arrested 13,152 Jews in Paris.
-This unprecedented roundup involves, for the first time, more than 4,000 children under 16 years old.
-All are transported to the "Vel'd'Hiv", a famous sports palace located not far from the Eiffel Tower, and stay there for six days in inhuman conditions before being deported, via Drancy, to Auschwitz, where few will return.
+This roundup on an unprecedented scale concerns, for the first time, more than 4,000 children under 16 years of age.
+All were transported to the "Vel’d'Hiv", a famous sports palace located not far from the Eiffel Tower, and interned there for six days in inhuman conditions before being deported, via Drancy, to Auschwitz, from where few returned.

-Following the destruction of the stadium in 1959, what remains today of "these days of tears and shame", in the words of Jacques Chirac in 1995?
-This journey will address the history and memory of this raid, now a symbol of the Shoah in France.
+Following the destruction of the stadium in 1959, what remains today of "these days of tears and shame", according to the words of Jacques Chirac in 1995?
+This journey will address the history and memory of this roundup, now a symbol of the Shoah in France.

 This route is proposed as part of the commemorations of the 80th anniversary of the Vel’d'Hiv' roundup.